adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-Symfony performs same with PostgreSQL and MySQL, contrary to Laravel which performs more than twice lower in the same context.
+Symfony performs same with PostgreSQL and MySQL, and performing a little less than Laravel when using PostgreSQL.

 #### Symfony PgSQL scenario 2